It’s been a rough year—for everyone.

 - 1 in 10 had considered suicide at some point during the last 30 days—an increase of 100% from previous years.

 - 13.3% of Americans have begun or increased substance use to cope with stress related to the epidemic.

-Our mental well-being has suffered greatly during 2020.
+Our mental well-being has suffered greatly recently.